shiftyp/hypo/readme.md

 var d = hypo.getEntity('d');
 var f = hypo.getEntity('f');
 ```

+## TODO

+* Add better circular dependency checking for constructor and factory arguments.
+Currently the framework only does a shallow check, it should do a full recursive check.

 ## Development

 To build hypo you need to install [nodejs](http://nodejs.org/).
 Then